- Galileo's Library in Data-Driven Context. In preparation.

 - “Computational Parallax as Humanistic Digital Inquiry” in Debates in Digital Humanities: Computational Humanities, eds.
 Jessica Marie Johnson, David Mimno, and Lauren Tilton.
 University of Minnesota Press.
 Accepted.
 Anticipated in 2021.

-- "An Eighteenth-Century American Library in its European, Material Context," in Network@1800: Non-Linear European Histories, eds.
+- "An Eighteenth-Century American Library in its European, Material Context," in Social Capital, Material Cultures, Reading: German and European Cultural Histories between Network and Narrative around 1800, eds.
 Birgit Tautz and Crystal Hall.
 Under review.

 - “Crafting Early Modern Readers: Galileo and His Interlocutors.”
 Invited chapter for The Palgrave Handbook of Early Modern Literature, Science, and Culture, eds.
 Howard Marchitello and Evelyn Tribble.
 New York: Palgrave, 2017. pp. 139-158.

 With Hannah Marcus.
 "Shattering crystal with crystal: Galileo’s rhetoric, lenses, and the epistemology of metaphor."
-Forthcoming.
+Forthcoming in History of Science.

 "Small Teaching, Digital Humanities, and the Italian Renaissance."
 Italian Language and Culture Conference: Challenges in the 21st Century Italian Classroom.
 1 (2020): 89-103. http://hdl.handle.net/10822/1060512